nautobot/nautobot-app-secrets-providers/README.md

 ##### Sample Code

-Make sure that the `hvac` client is installed:
+Make sure that the `boto3` client is installed:

 ```no-highlight
 poetry install --extras aws